TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 Some other interesting headers are:

-`x-varnish`:  Server added because a Varnish cache server is present (website booster).
+`x-varnish`:  Header added because a Varnish cache server is present (website booster).

-`age`: Time lapse from the last cached of the server.
+`age`: Time elapsed since the resource was last cached.

 `via`: Indicates that the response has been processed by a Varnish cache server